owencaseyjames/PyShoreVolume/README.md

 The volumetric change functions are performed on a time series of Digitial Elevation Models, where each pixel in the succeeding DEM is taken away from the prior DEM producing a final DEM of accretion or erosion rates.
 In a coastal setting this can allow sediment volumes across the entire shore to measured.
 There are multiple functions that can be utilised:
 - DEMofDifference  - differences across each DEM in the time series order.
 - Seasonality - Identifies DEM's which were measured within the same season and performs DEMofDifference functions.
-- Limit of Detection - Identifies the volumetric change rates after exlusion of measurement errors from the calculations
+- Limit of Detection - Identifies the volumetric change rates after exclusion of measurement errors from the calculations
 - Oldest to Newest - Produces a DEM of the Net Elevation differences between the Oldest DEM and the Neweset.
 - Masking - Masks the DEMs using a polygon shapefile over the region of interests, setting no data values over pixel outside of this region.

 ![DOD Subplots](https://user-images.githubusercontent.com/103570277/229829778-fed9f91b-dc0d-4bd5-b68f-d7d6650b2467.png)

 # Usage

+Datafile for input needs the following column naming conventions.
+Transect number - 'TR_ID', shoreline date - 'layer'.
+The transect file also requires the corresponding transect identification nubmbers under the column name 'TR_ID'.
+An additional polygon shapefile that defines the coastal area to be analysed must be saved under name 'Volumepoly' in the data directory in order for the masking procedure to work.

 ```
 from SCA import SCA